-85. Climate technologies are technologies used to address climate change and include [Saudi Arabia] carbon dioxide removal technologies and renewable energies [Saudi Arabia] such as wind energy, solar power and hydropower that help reduce GHG.
-Traditional knowledge and Indigenous science can also constitute climate technology with relevance to contemporary climate action.
-Various climate technologies - such as drought-resistant crops, early warning systems and sea walls - can be used to adapt to the adverse effects of climate change at World Heritage properties.
-These are key to the survival of many World Heritage properties and to the conservation of their Outstanding

-Universal Value; this is particularly true for cultural landscapes where there is a strong and harmonious human connection to the natural environment.
+85. Approved on 21/03/2023 Appropriate climate technologies, including traditional knowledge and Indigenous science can be used to adapt to the adverse effects of climate change at World Heritage properties.
+These are key to the survival of many World Heritage properties and to the conservation of their Outstanding Universal Value; this is particularly true for cultural landscapes where there is a strong and harmonious human connection to the natural environment.

-85. Only the text highlighted in grey was discussed during the Panel of experts (see Report of the Panel)